-The Flores family's Mexican-style sausage has become so popular, it has grown from a local convenience store sideline product to a widely distributed pork product that might someday go to markets nationwide.
+The Flores family's Mexican-style sausage has become so popular, it has grown from a local convenience store sideline product to a widely distributed pork product in markets nationwide.

 While the saying goes, "making laws is often compared to making sausage — neither should ever be seen," the saying goes the Flores family is very proud of how their chorizo is made.